magento/devdocs/guides/v1.0/extension-dev-guide/composer-integration.md

 Instead of using the wildcard character, this sample specifies which files from this package are placed in the target location.
 In case of the root `composer.json` file, it is the same location.
 Whenever the root (or "skeleton") package is updated, only the specified paths will be affected and any other files/directories will be preserved.

-For more details about marshaling implementation, see magento-composer-installer documentation.
+For more details about marshalling implementation, see the [magento-composer-installer documentation](https://github.com/magento/magento-composer-installer).

 <h4>Component Paths Map</h4>
 The section `extra->component_paths` is used in the root `composer.json` file to specify a custom location for the components that are listed in the `replace` section: